catalyst/moodle-tool_emailtemplate/README.md

-# An email template plugin
+# A html email footer generating plugin

 ## What is this plugin?